 Are upgrades, updates, new versions etc. included in the support agreement?

 Yes, all upgrades are included with an active support agreement.
 Professional service fees are applied for project management and implementation services.
 Third-party license upgrades, such as Microsoft Operating systems, and hardware are the user's responsibility.

 Do you have local support for our installation?

 You provide your own server hardware, your IT department is the front line of hardware support, and Epiphany provides secure, remote software support.
 Our entire application can be remotely installed and entirely rebuilt in the event of a catastrophic failure.
-We support over 900 systems worldwide from our service facility in Durham, NC.
+We support over 1,100 systems worldwide.

 Do I need to print and scan the rhythm strips?